 6. Heat Butter, don’t just melt it.

-7. Heat dark chocolate in microwave for 30 seconds or using double boiler on gas stove.
+7. Heat dark chocolate in the microwave for 30 seconds or using a double boiler on the gas stove.

 10. You can serve it with whipped cream or chocolate sauce also.